Properties of Interaction Networks in Compressed Two and Three Dimensional Particulate Systems: Topology of interaction networks

 \subsection{Betti numbers}

 Zeroth Betti numbers, $B_0$, denotes the number of components (clusters), and $B_1$ denotes the number of loops in a force network (a loop in an interaction network is a collection of connected edges forming a closed cycle).
 The next Betti number, $B_2$, relevant to $3$D geometry, counts the number of cavities.
+Note that $B_0$ provides different (but related) information than the average cluster size, $<S>$, discussed in Sec.~\ref{sec:non-percolating}; $B_0$ provides the information about the number of clusters, independently of their size.

-When analyzing Betti numbers, one has to make a choice of whether to consider the loops made out of three particles in contact, sometimes referred to as 3-cycles in the studies of interaction networks in granular systems~\cite{tordesillas_pre10}.
+When analyzing Betti numbers, $B_1$ in particular, one has to make a choice of whether to consider the loops made out of three particles in contact, sometimes referred to as 3-cycles in the studies of interaction networks in granular systems~\cite{tordesillas_pre10}.
 It is known that such loops play a role in stability of interaction networks in granular systems~\cite{tordesillas_pre10,ardanza_pre14}.
 However, since 3-cycles are prevalent and not unique to a specific set of physical parameters or number of physical dimensions, we ignore them in the present analysis and focus on the loops involving at least four particles, similarly as it was done in our earlier studies~\cite{kramar_2014,pre13, kramar_pre_14, epl12}.

 Let us begin by examining the number of clusters, $B_0$, forming in the interaction network during compression.
 For a complete representation of the interaction network evolution, a range of force thresholds is considered for each packing fraction.
 Figure~\ref{fig:B_0}, which shows a set of cross-sections of the introductory Fig.~\ref{fig:B0}, plots $B_0$ rescaled by the total number of particles, $N$.
 When considering Betti numbers, inclusion of percolation cluster is not relevant, since it modifies $B_0$ only by unity; for simplicity we include it in the Betti number count.